Eastern front of the Russo-Ukrainian war (2022–present)

-The battle of Donbas is a major offensive in this theatre of operations and is considered to be the second strategic phase of the invasion.
-By July 2022, Russian forces and their separatist allies had captured the cities of Sievierodonetsk, Lysychansk, Rubizhne and Izium.
+The battle of Donbas was a major offensive in the eastern theatre that took place in mid-2022.
+By the culmination of the offensive in July 2022, Russian forces and their separatist allies had captured the cities of Sievierodonetsk, Lysychansk, Rubizhne and Izium.
 However, in early September, Ukraine launched a major counteroffensive in the east, which recaptured the cities of Izium, Balakliia, Kupiansk, Sviatohirsk and the strategic city of Lyman.
-Outside of the Donbas, there are ongoing battles in the cities of Kreminna and Svatove.
+The counteroffensive stalled east of the Oskil river, and a campaign in eastern Kharkiv Oblast and western Luhansk Oblast has continued since, though Donetsk Oblast has remained the most active area of the frontline.